publitas/docs/source/js.md

 }
 ```

-Using the `setCartButtonAction(action [, title])` you can specify a custom action when the user clicks the shopping cart button in the main menu. `action` can be a url string or a function. `title` is an optional string argument, that sets the cart button title.
+Using the `setCartButtonAction(action [, title])` you can specify a custom action when the user clicks the shopping cart button in the main menu. `action` can be a URL string or a function. `title` is an optional string argument, that sets the cart button title.

 ## Updating the shopping cart icon